parazeeknova/zephyr/.github/README.md

 ###### _<div align="right"><sub>// Installation</sub></div>_

 <p align="left">
-We use **pnpm** and **turbo** for managing the dependencies and the monorepo structutre.
+We use <strong>pnpm</strong> and <strong>turbo</strong> for managing the dependencies and the monorepo structutre.
 To install the dependencies and start the development server, run the following commands:
 </p>

 > [!IMPORTANT]